aswingt65/Python-Programs/README.md

 <b>41.
 Transitive closure of a Graph</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Transitive_closure_of_a_Graph.py)
 <p> Given a directed graph, determine whether a vertex j is reachable from another vertex i for all vertex pairs (i, j) in the given graph.
 Here, vertex j is reachable from another vertex i means that there is a path from vertex i to j.
 The reachability matrix is called the transitive closure of a graph.
 The directed graph is represented by an adjacency matrix where there are N vertices.</p>

+<b>42.
+Eventual Safe States</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Eventual_Safe_States.py)
+<p> A directed graph of V vertices and E edges is given in the form of an adjacency list adj.
+Each node of the graph is labelled with a distinct integer in the range 0 to V - 1.
+A node is a terminal node if there are no outgoing edges.
+A node is a safe node if every possible path starting from that node leads to a terminal node.
+You have to return an array containing all the safe nodes of the graph.
+The answer should be sorted in ascending order.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>
 If the input is a prime number, the program returns the number itself.<br>